 Venue & Building Safety Regulations

-All large space only stands must order a waste cart and is a mandatory regulation.
-Based on size ( any stand above 17 sqm) and the stand design, you will be automatically invoiced by the Cleaning Company who will place an order for a waste cart.
-The additional cost will be 75 euros, please see attached stand cleaning form.
+All large space only stands must order a waste cart for build up and breakdown and is a mandatory regulation.
+Based on size ( any stand above 17 sqm) and the stand design.

 You will need a contractor badge – CLICK HERE and complete all details required.
 Badges holders can be collected from the organisers office.